FSG1/backend/README.md

 ### Filters
 A filter can be used to preprocess any incoming requests and outgoing responses.
 This is used by implementing the `ContainerRequestFilter` and `ContainerResponseFilter` interface.
 One method will need to be implemented that provides the `Context` of both situations.

+Be sure to register any new filters in the Main class!

 ### Tests
 The main part of tests will test the `Endpoint` and `Services` separately.

 The use of the `Endpoint` tests is to ensure the right status codes are given, and any input is processed correctly.

 The use of the `Service` tests is to test any output from the database is processed correctly and given to the Endpoint.

+### Configuration
+The `Configuration` class provides important information such as database credentials and database urls to the runtime environment.

+You can change these by supplying environment variables when running the project.

 ### Database connection
 The `Connection` class ensures a connection to the PostgreSQL database.